Vulcan Iron Works: Vulcan Ironworks, Preston

 In 1857 the firm of Baxendale and Gregson was founded in Shepherd Street, Preston, Lancashire.
 When the works there became too small, the business moved to a new Vulcan Ironworks, built at Salter Street, just off North Road, Preston, under the name Gregson and Monk.

 In 1873, James Gregson bought 82 acres of land at Fulwood; in 1876 he built Highgate Park mansion with the land as its extensive gardens.
 He owned much property in Preston and was a councillor of Fulwood District.
 His son George Frederick Gregson ran the firm after him.

 When Monk retired in March 1874, James Gregson became sole proprietor.
 He employed about 400 men, making up to 100 weaving looms per week.
 Over 25,000 looms made by Gregson were claimed to be at work in or near Preston in 1884.

 The machines made by the firm included:

 The ironworks was reported in 1884 to have grindstones of 7 ft (2 metre) diameter; "two cupolas blown by fans, one of which is capable of melting twenty tons of metal per day"; cranes and hoists; a brass moulding shop; a sand mill (for the mouldings); and a machine for grinding coal to dust.
 The buildings included a draughtsmen's office; a pattern makers' and joiners' shop; a packing room; an erecting and turning shop; and a smithy.
 All the machines were driven by rope from a single large wheel; two horizontal steam engines powered the entire ironworks.
 The journalist noted that "The death rate among grinders is very high indeed, which it is almost impossible to prevent."

 United States

-Wilkes-Barre, Pennsylvania

-Vulcan Iron Works, based in Wilkes-Barre, Pennsylvania, manufactured railroad locomotives such as those shown in the illustration.
-The company was established in 1849 by Richard Jones.
-It built locomotives such as the preserved Berlin Mills Railway 7 (1911), and by 1944 was constructing both steam and diesel locomotives, as illustrated (right).
-The company ceased operation in 1954, and its assets were acquired by General Industrial Locomotive Corp.